Goji (Lycium barbarum)

 • Part used: Fruit

-• Goji berries are used as a healthy foodstuff and medicine since they possess antioxidant, neuroprotective, immunomodulating and anti-aging properties and improve general well-being thanks to their invigorating qualities.
+• Goji berries are used as a healthy foodstuff since they possess antioxidant, neuroprotective, immunomodulating and anti-aging properties and improve general well-being thanks to their invigorating qualities.

 Goji: Use, dosage